poseidon-framework/poseidon-framework.github.io/janno_details.md

 }
 ```

 The string `CassidyPNAS2015` is the citation-key of the first entry.
-To cite both publications in the `Publication_Status` column, one would enter `CassidyPNAS2015;FeldmanScienceAdvances2019`.
+To cite both publications in the `Publication` column, one would enter `CassidyPNAS2015;FeldmanScienceAdvances2019`.

-When creating a new Poseidon package the `.bib` file should be filled together with the `Publication_Status` column.
+When creating a new Poseidon package the `.bib` file should be filled together with the `Publication` column.
 One of the most simple ways to obtain the BibTeX entries may be to request them with the doi from [here](https://doi2bib.org).
 It could be necessary to adjust the result manually, though.
-The citation-key, for example, has to be replaced by the one used in the `Publication_Status` column.
+The citation-key, for example, has to be replaced by the one used in the `Publication` column.

 The `Note` column is a free form text field that can contain small amounts of additional information that is not yet expressed in a more systematic form in the the other `.janno` file columns.